MysteryPancake/Houdini-Fun/README.md

 ```

 ## Attribute min/max/average...
-Simply use Attribute Promote set to "Detail" with the appropriate mode.
+Use Attribute Promote set to "Detail" with the appropriate mode.

 ## Access context geometry inside solver
-Basic tip I always forget.
-If you need context geometry in a context that doesn't provide it (like the forces of a Vellum Solver), drop down a SOP Solver and use the geometry from there.
+If you need geometry in a context that doesn't provide it (like the forces of a Vellum Solver), just drop down a SOP Solver.
 You can use Object Merge inside a SOP Solver to get geometry from anywhere else too.
 Create feedback loops until your heart's content!